 Click on some of the following options to read in more detail what they entail.

-The honours programmes that we offer are extracurricular challenge programmes for excellent students.
-These programmes are completed in addition to the standard curriculum of the Master’s programme.
-There are three different Honours programmes designed for our Media Master students.
+The case projects that we offer are extracurricular challenge programmes for excellent students.
+These projects are completed in addition to the standard curriculum of the Master’s programme.
+There are two different case projects designed for our Media Master students.

 The Coopr Academy

-The Coopr Academy is a practical Honours Programme accessible for both Master students and third year IBCoM students.
+The Coopr Academy is a practical case project accessible for both Master students and third year IBCoM students.
 The Coopr Academy is established in order to reduce the gap between theory and practice, education and employment.
 Students can expect eight interactive sessions and as a final product they will prepare a pitch for a jury.
-In this practical honours project they will learn about the PR field by actually working on real PR cases.
+In this practical case project they will learn about the PR field by actually working on real PR cases.
 There are 8 x 3 hours interactive classes lead by PR professionals on a bi-weekly basis.
 The application requirement is a GPA of 7.0.

-The exchange programme offers students a unique opportunity to broaden their horizon and increase their expertise by following courses that are beyond the score of their regular master programme at one of our foreign partner universities.
+The exchange programme offers students a unique opportunity to broaden their horizon and increase their expertise by following courses that are beyond the scope of their regular master programme at one of our foreign partner universities.
 Our exchange programme for master students includes more than 30 international partner universities.
+Examples are the Communication University of China, Florida State University, Lund University, National Chengchi University, Sapienza University of Rome, Torcuato di Tella University and University of Calgary.
+Every year we update a list of partner universities and designated number of spots available for exchange.
+We share this list with you in the fall (thus, at the start of your master programme), and will then also inform you about the application procedure (deadline in November).

 Students who wish to combine the thesis with an internship can register for one of the projects which are offered each year.
 There are different companies available for the different master programmes, such as Immovator, Hilversum Media Campus, Mulier Instituut, and Dutch Game Garden.
 Students may also find their own host organization for a thesis internship.
 In this case, students should make sure to develop an academically relevant research question that is also of interest to the organization concerned.